-If you asked a question at the beginning, see if the audience answers the same way after gaining the powerful information you presented them with.
+If you asked a question at the beginning, see if the audience answers the same way after gaining new information.

 Ideally, your conclusion will summarize the key points of your presentations and empower your audience into action with your message.

-If you began your speech with a story, now would be a great time to bring it to remembrance and incorporate the content of your presentation into it.
+If you began your speech with a story, now would be a great time to call back and incorporate the content of your presentation into it.

 This concluding method is similar to a direct call to action, except it poses the CTA in the form of a rhetorical question.

-Consider asking questions that will capture the essence of the message and phrase it in a way that the audience can internalize and think about afterwards.
+Consider asking questions that will capture the essence of the message and phrase it in a way that the audience can internalize and think about afterward.

 WE KNOW YOU CAN GIVE A PERSUASIVE SPEECH–YOU GOT THIS!